Your hiking gear is crucial for any of your hiking experiences in nature!

-Hiking during the winter months can bring its own challenges and it is important that you are prepared for these and know what to expect.
+Hiking during the winter months can bring its challenges, and it is vital that you are prepared for these and know what to expect.

-The unpredictability of the weather is your first major hurdle and you should always check this in advance so that you are fully prepared for the conditions you will face.
+The unpredictability of the weather in your first major hurdle and you should always check this in advance so that you are fully prepared for the conditions you will face.

-Your choice of clothing for winter hiking is also important.
+Your choice of clothing for winter hiking is also essential.